ONE WEEK LIVING IN ROME

 cappuccini (two cappuccinos)

 We’re currently staying in a neighborhood called Parioli and we’ve been told by many locals that it’s the “Beverly Hills” of Rome.
 They weren’t lying because we walked by a Lamborghini SUV just casually parked on the street.
-Like…what?
 It’s a beautiful neighborhood, but it’s also a 40-60 minute walk to the tourist attractions and popular neighborhoods.

 Lamborghini SUV in Parioli

 Because of the distance, we have spent a lot of time walking the city and in the last week, we became familiar enough to navigate to quite a few places without having to use Google Maps.
-We got access to the US Embassy and there’s a Navy Exchange in the compound which means…AMERICAN GROCERIES.
+We received our access to the US Embassy and there’s a Navy Exchange in the compound which means…AMERICAN GROCERIES.
 We realize it’s a luxury most expats don’t have and we’re very thankful to have the comfort of home when we need it.
 It’s the little things that start making a place feel like home Even if

 Meat counter at the grocery store